code-dot-org/code-dot-org/SETUP.md

     1. Install [ruby-build as a rbenv plugin](https://github.com/rbenv/ruby-build#readme)
 1. Install Ruby 2.5.0 with rbenv
     1. `rbenv install 2.5.0`
+    1. If your PATH is missing `~/.rbenv/shims`, the next two commands might not work.
+Edit your .bashrc to include the following line:
+       `export PATH="$HOME/.rbenv/bin:~/.rbenv/shims:$PATH"`, then run `source .bashrc` for the change to take effect (as seen in [this github issue](https://github.com/rbenv/rbenv/issues/877)).
     1. `rbenv global 2.5.0`
     1. `rbenv rehash`
 1. Install yarn